Reyna's mother reported Berhalter to US Soccer

 "I would have wanted and expected him to give the same grace to Gio.
 This is why the current situation is so very hurtful and hard."

-In Berhalter's statement he said kicked Rosalind in the legs during a "heated argument" after they had been out drinking.
+In Berhalter's statement he said he kicked Rosalind in the legs during a "heated argument" after they had been out drinking.

 He said Rosalind "wanted nothing to do" with him immediately after the incident but they met seven months later to rebuild their relationship.